census-bds/usdot-phmsa-hazmat-parser/README.md

 ```
 2. Before initializing the database, choose a directory where your database will be saved, and enter the path after the DATABASE_PATH variable within cfr_tool/db.py.
 For example, the variable is currently set to `DATABASE_PATH = '/phmsa/hazmat-parser/instance'`.
 Modify that path to your location of choice.

 2. Run flask in development mode with FLASK_APP=cfr_tool.
 Afterwards,  run `flask init-db` before `flask run`.
 The command `flask init-db` initializes the database and will store the file hazmat_parser.sqlite within your chosen directory.
 Once the database is initialized, `flask init-db` will no longer be necessary.
+The command `flask run` opens the web app.
 <br>
 For Linux and Mac:
 ```